Creating a WalT image from scratch

 Ensuring a result file is flushed in

-before rebootingProviding a faster way to reboot, e.g. kexec
+/persistbefore rebootingProviding a faster way to reboot, e.g. kexec

-returns, even successfully, the calling script
+If /bin/walt-reboot returns, even successfully, the calling script

-will consider the reboot failed and run
+walt-net-service will consider the reboot failed and run

-busybox reboot -f
+busybox reboot -f.

 Caution: if providing an advanced way to reboot (e.g. kexec), one must take care not blindly rebooting the same kernel and initrd: the node may have been associated to a different image.

-7- label “walt.image.preferred-name”¶
+7- label “walt.image.preferred-name”

 If this image will be the default image for several new node models, one may specify this label to indicate the “preferred image name” (see explanation below).
 For example: